russellbits/Writing/Fiction/03.novellas/01.ways-of-being-in-the-world/06.being-forever/story.md

 "You have 1 minute to decide."

 I think.
 I search through whatever I have.
-I surmise it's not a brain.
+I surmise.
+There are memories but I'm too panicked to reckon them.
 "Am I organic?"
-I look at my own hands.
+I try to look at my own hands.

 "Not in the sense that you once knew, no. You are not organic."